Backblaze/B2_Command_Line_Tool/README.release.md

 - Commit and push to GitHub, then wait for CI workflow to complete successfully.
   - No need to make a branch.
 Push straight to `master`.
 - Tag in git and push tag to `origin`.
 (Version tags look like `v0.4.6`.)
   - `git tag vx.x.x`
   - `git push origin vx.x.x`
 - Wait for CD workflow to complete successfully.
   - Verify that the GitHub release is created
   - Verify that the release has been uploaded to the PyPI
-- Install using `pip` and verify that it gets the correct version.
+- Install using `pip` and verify that it gets the correct version:
+  - `pip install -U b2`
 - Upload binaries to GitHub releases
 - Update for dev:
   - Bump the version number to an odd number (for example: 1.0.2 -> 1.0.3)